The most comprehensive free range chicken farming manual. Buy it now for only $10!

 Free Range Poultry Products are Highly Marketable

 Free range poultry products command a huge market share and farmers are always willing to pay extra for these products.
-Many retail outlets in South Africa, eager to project a sustainable and health-conscious image to consumers, are creating more shelf space for free-range poultry products and that bodes well for many free-range poultry producers in South Africa.
+Many retail outlets, eager to project a sustainable and health-conscious image to consumers, are creating more shelf space for free-range poultry products and that bodes well for many free-range poultry producers.